faq

 Is there an SLA for data accuracy?

 Attestd does not currently carry a formal accuracy SLA.
 Risk assessments are derived from NVD CVE data and CISA KEV; the quality of attestd's output is bounded by the quality and completeness of those sources.
-Confirmed inaccuracies can be reported to support@attestd.io.
+The confidence field signals how reliable the supporting detail fields are for a given response.
+For a full explanation of what drives each tier, see Why Attestd.
+Confirmed inaccuracies can be reported to [email protected].

 Can I request coverage for a product not in the current list?